FilipPano/react-boilerplate/README.md

 #### Eslint

-This project uses a customized Airbnb eslint config.
+This project uses Airbnb's eslint config and typescript-eslint.

 Install and configure an ESLint plugin for your IDE to be able to see all eslint errors.